Wheelchair user robbed and had bag pulled over head in Mansfield attack

-A double-amputee and wheelchair user had his bag and cash snatched during a robbery in Mansfield.
+A double-amputee wheelchair-user had his bag and cash snatched during a street robbery in Mansfield town centre.

-Police are investigating after the incident started when the man withdrew money at a bank in Queen Street.
-A group of men are believed to have started shouting and pushing him up the street against his will.
+Police said the man had withdrawn money from a bank on Queen Street when a group of men started shouting at him – before pushing him, against his will, to the top of the road.

-One of the men allegedly approached him from behind and pulled the bag over his head.
-The group are then said to have ran off with the bag and contents, including the cash.
+One of the men is said to have then approached the victim from behind and pulled the bag over his head, before the men ran off with the bag and contents, including the cash.

-Searches were conducted and later that day, three men, aged 33, 34 and 39 were arrested on suspicion of robbery in relation to the incident, which happened just before 11.20am on Saturday.
+Three men, aged 33, 34 and 39, were later arrested on suspicion of robbery in relation to the incident. which happened on Saturday, October 30, at about 11.15am.

-Making two of the arrests in Rosemary Street, Mansfield, officers recovered a quantity of what is believed to be mamba, and the 34-year-old was further arrested on suspicion of possessing a class B drug.
+Two of the men were arrested on nearby Rosemary Street, where officers also recovered a quantity of what is thought to be mamba, and the 34-year-old was further arrested on suspicion of possessing a class B drug.

 Detective Sergeant Andy Hall, from Nottinghamshire Police, said: “It is absolutely appalling to hear these reports of this opportunist robbery where a double-amputee was subject to this behaviour.